gjportella/asap/README.md

 [3] Portella, Gustavo, Genaina N. Rodrigues, Eduardo Nakano and Alba C.M.A.
 Melo.
 Utility-based strategy for balanced cost and availability at the cloud spot market.
 2019 IEEE 12th International Conference on Cloud Computing (CLOUD).
 214–218, 2019. https://doi.org/10.1109/CLOUD.2019.00045.

 [4] Portella, Gustavo, Genaina N. Rodrigues, Eduardo Nakano, Azzedine Boukerche and Alba C.M.A.
 Melo.
 A statistical and neural network combined approach for the cloud spot market.
-Submited to IEEE Transactions on Cloud Computing (TCC).
+Submitted to a prestigious journal.
 Manuscript received on October 6, 2020 and revised on February 4, 2021.